LuisValgoi/ui5-webcomponents-react-seed/README.md

 # Hooks Included

-- `useBrowser`: Which identifies the user browser.

-- `useIsMobile`: Which identifies the user device perspective.

 - `useRequest`: Which includes `get`, `post`, `patch`, `delete`, `put` HTTP helpers.

 - `useAuthority`: Which includes `hasAccess` helpers.